WDI-SEA/react-development-course-materials/06-Applied Practice/05-idea-board-code-along.md

   - `LogInPage`
   - `IdeaPage`

-Create a `components` folder and then create a basic component for each route.
+Create a `components` folder, as well as a basic component for each route.
 Once these are created, we can add React Router to the `App.js` component.

 ```jsx
   import React, { Component } from 'react';